Paras-is-coding/eCommerceMern/readme.md

 - there we check IF token we get is there in DB and then send for jwt.verify()
     - getPatByToken(token) _ we make function in auth.services.js, it returns userDetail if exist
     - If we get userDetail mean verified

+# handeling logout route
+- When user is logged out we delete jwt token of the user in pats table of DB

+- route.post('/logout',CheckLogin, authCtrl.logoutUser)

+    - WE'LL work on logoutUser
+    - get user = req.authUser(appended in CheckLogin)  || getTokenFromHeader
+    - loggedout = await authSvc.deletePatData(user._id)
+    - now delete from 'pats' table that user

+    * we have multiple delete functions used with Model to delete in different ways

+* NOTE that deleting user with user._id will delete from all devices WHEREAS using token from current only
+    - to get token we've to write code as we've written in CheckLogin
+    - FOR EASE : move that code in config/helpers.js/ getTokenFromHeader(req)
+    ...tobecontinued